tgrahesh/AnsibleProject2-Grafana/README.md

 2. SSH access to the target servers with the necessary permissions.

-3. A compatible Linux distribution on your target servers (e.g., Ubuntu, CentOS).
+3. A compatible Linux distribution on your target AWS Linux servers.

-4. Correctly configured AWS Dynamic Inventory or custom inventory.
+4. Correctly configured AWS Dynamic Inventory.

-5. AWS credentials or appropriate IAM roles for accessing EC2 instances (if applicable).
+5. AWS credentials or appropriate IAM roles for accessing EC2 instances.

 # RolesOverview